Anne of Bohemia, Queen of England

 Anne had three half-siblings from her father’s third marriage to Anna von Schweidnitz:

 In 1377, King Edward III of England died after a 50-year reign and because his eldest son Edward, Prince of Wales (the Black Prince) had died the previous year, he was succeeded by his grandson King Richard II who was ten years old.
 When Richard was 15, a bride was sought for him, and Anne of Bohemia seemed a logical choice as Bohemia and the Holy Roman Empire were seen as potential allies against France in the ongoing Hundred Years’ War.
 However, the potential marriage was unpopular with the nobility and members of Parliament because Anne brought no dowry.
-Richard’s tutor and his father’s close friend Sir Simon de Burley was sent to negotiate the marriage contract and then escort the 15-year-old bride-to-be to England.
-After Anne arrived in Dover, England, a huge wave wrecked the ship in which she had sailed, and this was seen as a bad omen.
-The young couple was married at Westminster Abbey on January 20, 1382, the fifth royal wedding at the Abbey.
-It was not until the wedding of Princess Patricia of Connaught, a granddaughter of Queen Victoria, and Alexander Ramsay in 1919, 537 years later, that another royal wedding was held at Westminster Abbey.

 Anne is credited with introducing two fashion items in England.
 Women had ridden horses astride, or pillion, seated sideways on a cushion behind the male rider’s saddle.
 It is said that Anne introduced the earliest sidesaddle in England, which was chair-like with the woman sitting sideways on the horse with her feet on a small footrest.
-Anne also introduced the horned headdress, which was two feet tall and wide, shaped like a crescent moon, and draped with gauze or net.
+Anne also introduced the horned headdress, two feet tall and wide, shaped like a crescent moon, and draped with gauze or net.

 14th-century fashion; Photo: Wikipedia

-Although Anne was initially unpopular, she became known as “Good Queen Anne” because of her kindhearted ways.
+Although Anne was initially unpopular, she became known as “Good Queen Anne” because of her kind-hearted ways.
 She was known to intercede on behalf of numerous people to obtain pardons.
 Shortly after her marriage, she obtained pardons for participants in the Peasants’ Revolt of 1381.
 In 1388, she unsuccessfully pleaded for the life of Sir Simon de Burley, who had escorted her to England.
-In 1392, she mediated a reconciliation between the city of London and her husband which resulted in a spectacular royal progress through the city with the King and Queen on horseback wearing their crowns.
+In 1392, she mediated a reconciliation between the city of London and her husband, resulting in a spectacular royal progress through the city with the King and Queen on horseback wearing their crowns.
 However, Anne of Bohemia failed to fulfill a queen’s most important duty.
 During the twelve years of her marriage, she failed to produce an heir to the throne.

 In June of 1394, Anne became ill with the plague while at Sheen Palace with her husband.
 She died three days later on June 7, 1394, at the age of 28.
 King Richard II was so devastated by Anne’s death that he ordered Sheen Palace to be destroyed.
 For almost 20 years it lay in ruins until King Henry V started a rebuilding project in 1414.
 King Richard gave Anne a magnificent funeral.
 The funeral procession made its way from Sheen Palace to Westminster Abbey lit by candles and torches made from wax specially imported from Flanders.
 Those in the procession were dressed all in black and wore black hoods.
 King Richard was angered when Richard FitzAlan, 11th Earl of Arundel arrived late for the funeral.
 The king struck the earl in the face with his scepter.

 Richard had a tomb built for his wife at Westminster Abbey.
-Unusually, he had his own effigy made to lie alongside Anne’s on the tomb with their hands clasped, although their hands eventually became broken off.
+Unusually, he had his effigy made to lie alongside Anne’s on the tomb with their hands clasped, although their hands eventually broke off.
 King Richard II married a second time to six-year-old Isabella of Valois in 1396 and that marriage was also childless.
 In 1399, King Richard II was deposed and imprisoned by his cousin Henry Bolingbroke (who became King Henry IV), son of John of Gaunt, Duke of Lancaster.
 He died in Pontefract Castle on or about February 14, 1400, probably from starvation, although it is possible he was murdered.
 Richard was originally buried at Kings Langley Priory in Hertfordshire, England.
 When King Henry V came to the throne in 1413, he ordered that the remains of King Richard II be transferred to Westminster Abbey to join Anne in the tomb Richard had built for them in the St. Edward the Confessor Chapel, next to the tomb of Richard’s grandfather King Edward III.

 Richard II and Anne of Bohemia tomb from Henry V Chantry